ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 When it wasn't necesscary for the entire group to be working on one feature we split up the work and assigned groups of two individuals to work on a feature or enhancement.
 When working in groups of two we utilized pair programming, the only change from traditional pair programming was further use of the code with me extension since we weren't always at the same physical location.

 At the start, when we were finished developing on a branch we simply merged the branch into the main branch.
-But later on in the project we started creating pull requests which includes the summary of the changes, the purpose of them and any relevant context and details.
+However later on in the project we started creating pull requests which included a summary of the changes, the purpose of them and any relevant context and details.

-Then a github workflow will run which builds the project and runs the test making sure that nothing is broken.
+Then a github workflow would run which built the project and ran the test making sure that nothing was broken.

-After the workflow has ran and if nothing is broken, random group member(s) was assigned to review and examine the code changes for correctnes, and readability.
+After the workflow had ran and if nothing was broken, random group member(s) was assigned to review and examine the code changes for correctnes, and readability.
 If there were no issues with the changes, the reviewer(s) would approve the PR and the branch would be merged into the main branch.

 ## How to make _Chirp!_ work locally